Joyce Giraud

-Joyce Marie Giraud Mojica (born April 4, 1975), also known as Joyce Giraud de Ohoven, is a Puerto Rican actress, model, philanthropist, film and television producer.
-Firstly in 1994, she competed in Miss World 1994 and was unable to make in top 10 and lost against Miss India, Aishwarya Rai.
-In 1998, Giraud was crowned Miss Universe Puerto Rico 1998, and represented Puerto Rico at Miss Universe 1998, where she placed as the second runner-up.
+Joyce Marie Giraud Mojica (born April 4, 1975), also known as Joyce Giraud de Ohoven, is a Puerto Rican actress, model and beauty pageant titleholder.
+In 1994, she competed at Miss World 1994 but failed to place in the semifinals.
+In 1998, Giraud was crowned Miss Universe Puerto Rico 1998 and represented Puerto Rico at Miss Universe 1998 where she finished as 2nd Runner-Up.
 She has since appeared in acting roles in television and film, and beginning in 2013 was a housewife on The Real Housewives of Beverly Hills for its fourth season.

 Early life and education

 Giraud was born in Aguas Buenas, Puerto Rico.
 She graduated at 16, and shortly began modelling.
 Giraud attended the Interamerican University of Puerto Rico.
 She has two Bachelor of Arts degrees; one in Social Work and one in Special Education.
 After graduating she worked with underprivileged children and public housing projects in Puerto Rico.